-When you keep to measuring probability, such as the probability that a link will send visitors, you can rely on math formulas and computer calculations to do the work.
+When you keep measuring probability, such as the probability that a link will send visitors, you can rely on math formulas and computer calculations to do the work.
 Even the on-page evaluations to determine how relevant a link is to the receiving site can be done algorithmically to a large extent.
 That’s the way Google used to do business.

-Nowadays, the intangibles of intent, sincerity and authenticity are supposed to be measured by Google’s algorithms.
+Nowadays, the intangibles of intent, sincerity, and authenticity are supposed to be measured by Google’s algorithms.
 The problem is that computer programs are not yet at that level of sophistication that they can understand these items.
 So as with the recent paid links dustup and notably the -70 penalty attributed to Text Link Ads, manual evaluation is de rigueur.
-The computer calculations that discount paid links seek to footprint paid links by looking for indicative nearby text such as “Sponsors,” “Ads” etc.
+The computer calculations that discount paid links to seek to footprint paid links by looking for indicative nearby text such as “Sponsors,” “Ads” etc.

 What are the consequences of Google’s broken state?

-- Google’s model is having difficulty scaling, particularly in average-Joe moderately competitive areas where link buys are less likely to be noticed (though some might say that this is therefore less of a problem, that’s mere bigotry from those in the more competitive industries).
+- Google’s model is having difficulty scaling, particularly in average-Joe moderately competitive areas where link buys are less likely to be noticed (though some might say that this is, therefore, less of a problem, that’s mere bigotry from those in the more competitive industries).
 Paying humans to review intent isn’t as cost-effective as running a computer.
 Expanding the definition of spam to include paid links means that the system as a whole is taxed with policing something that by definition requires human evaluation for anything mildly sophisticated.

 - I confused myself into thinking that publishing ads aggressively should cut a site’s PageRank since AdSense ads, by definition, send visitors off a site rather than inwards to other pages (tip: use your highest CTR ad copy for anchor text ideas, in order to get the most out of your links).
 I say confused because ads obviously are not votes, which is how Google supposedly understands links today.